erichengler/erichengler/README.md

     </a>
 </p>
 <!--------------------- About Me ---------------------->
-<h3 align="center">Video game enthusiast • Lover of science fiction • Problem solver</h3>
+<h3 align="center">Full Stack Developer • Video Game Enthusiast • Lover of Science Fiction</h3>

 <p align="center">
 Hey!
 The name's Erich.
 I am currently enrolled in a Full Stack Software Development course at Prime Digital Academy and will be graduating by July, 2023.
 I am excited to become a part of this industry and I appreciate having so many opportunities to learn and grow in this amazing community.